bentoml/bentoctl/docs/core-concepts.md

 3. Update - make changes to the service to reflect the latest bento service or configuration change.
 For some cloud providers (like AWS) this can be performed by the deploy command also.
 4. Delete - clean up all the resources created for the deployment.

-Official operators that support the major cloud services and you can see the list in the Operator List [link] page.
+Official operators that support the major cloud services and you can see the list in the [Operator List](./operator-list.md) page.

 You can also create your own operators.
-Use the operator template [link operator template github] as the base for your operator.
+Use the [operator template](https://github.com/bentoml/bentoctl-operator-template) as the base for your operator.
 Refer to the operator template documentation for more information on the internal workings of operators.
-Feel free to reach out via slack (channel: #cloud-deployment) in case of any assistance is required.
+Feel free to reach out via slack (channel: #cloud-deployment) in case of any assistance required.

 ## Deployment Configuration